The Streets of San Francisco (album)

-The Streets of San Francisco is the second full-length album by Californian punk rock band Swingin' Utters, released in 1995.
+The Streets of San Francisco is the second full-length album by American punk rock band Swingin' Utters, released in 1995.
 It was produced by Lars Frederiksen of Rancid.
 All songs were newly recorded for the album, although several had been on the band's previous releases.

 The original LP was issued by New Red Archives and released on at least four different colors of vinyl: orange, yellow, purple and blue.

 Track listing

 All songs written by Darius Koski, except where noted.